 What are Credit Analysis Ratios?

 Credit analysis ratios are tools that assist the credit analysis process.
-These ratios help determine whether individuals or corporations are capable of fulfilling financial obligations.
+These ratios help analysts and investors determine whether individuals or corporations are capable of fulfilling financial obligations.
 Credit analysis involves both qualitative and quantitative aspects.
 Ratios cover the quantitative part of the analysis.
 Key ratios can be roughly separated into four groups: (1) Profitability; (2) Leverage; (3) Coverage; (4) Liquidity.
 To learn more, check out CFI’s Credit Analyst Certification program.

 Profitability ratios are split into margin ratios and return ratios.